-(iii) has, to the satisfaction of the Board, completed any training that is specified by the Board and provided by a training institution approved by the Board; and
+(iii) has, to the satisfaction of the Board, completed any training that is specified by the Board and provided by a training institution approved by the Board;

-(iv) holds with a reputable insurer a current policy of insurance against civil liability, in respect of the work of an electrical contractor, that complies with the requirements specified by the Board;
+[(iv) deleted]

 and

-(b) the Board is satisfied, after such examination as may be required by the Board, that the individual or the person nominated by the individual for the purposes of paragraph (a) understands fully the duties and obligations imposed on electricians and electrical contractors by the Act and these regulations and any other regulations made under the Act, and by the Energy Operators (Powers) Act 1979 and the Energy Coordination Act 1994 and the respective regulations made under those Acts.
+(b) the Board is satisfied, after such examination as may be required by the Board, that the individual or the person nominated by the individual for the purposes of paragraph (a) understands fully the duties and obligations imposed on electricians and electrical contractors by the Act and these regulations and any other regulations made under the Act, and by the Energy Operators (Powers) Act 1979 and the Energy Coordination Act 1994 and the respective regulations made under those Acts; and

+(c) the individual holds a current policy of insurance against civil liability, in respect of the individual’s work as an electrical contractor, that complies with the requirements specified by the Board.

 (2) An electrical contractor’s licence may be issued under this Part to a firm if —

-(a) at least one member of the firm, or a person in its employ nominated by it, meets the requirements specified in subregulation (1); and
+(a) at least one member of the firm, or a person in its employ nominated by it, meets the requirements specified in subregulation (1)(a) and (b); and

-(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the firm or of any body corporate by which the firm is constituted fully understands the duties and obligations referred to in subregulation (1)(b).
+(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the firm or of any body corporate by which the firm is constituted fully understands the duties and obligations referred to in subregulation (1)(b); and

+(c) the firm holds a current policy of insurance against civil liability, in respect of the firm’s work as an electrical contractor, that complies with the requirements specified by the Board.

 (3) An electrical contractor’s licence may be issued under this Part to a body corporate if —

-(a) a person in its employ nominated by it meets the requirements specified in subregulation (1); and
+(a) a person in its employ nominated by it meets the requirements specified in subregulation (1)(a) and (b); and

-(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the body corporate understands fully the duties and obligations referred to in subregulation (1)(b).
+(b) the Board is satisfied that at least one of the natural persons concerned in the management or conduct of the body corporate understands fully the duties and obligations referred to in subregulation (1)(b); and

+(c) the body corporate holds a current policy of insurance against civil liability, in respect of the body corporate’s work as an electrical contractor, that complies with the requirements specified by the Board.

 [Regulation 36 amended: Gazette 23 Dec 1994 p.
 7135; 6 Sep 1996 p.
 4414-15; 31 Dec 2007 p.
-6509-10.]
+6509-10; SL 2022/36 r.
+13.]

 37. In-house electrical installing work, when permitted